(C) 2008 G. Forrest Cook

 The Feedback control routed some of the third stage phaser signal back to the input of the first phaser stage (v2b).
 The control adjusts the amount of feedback and varies the circuit's resonance.

-Inside the modified AO-47 chassis, the triple phase shift transformer is on the lower right side.
+Inside of the modified AO-47 chassis, the triple phase shift transformer is on the lower right side.

 The Hammond AO-47 chassis was modified (see photo).
 The tube on the left was changed from a rare 7247 to a common 12AU7.
 The oscillator circuitry was removed from this tube (V4) and replaced with the preamp and output amp circuits.
 The two other tubes are also type 12AU7.
 The tube designations in the schematic match the original design, V4, V2 and V3 (left to right) as shown in the photo.
 The filament and wiring was left in the original state.
 A fair amount of re-routing was performed on the ground wires.
 It is a good idea to add newer electrolytic capacitors across the large electrolytic cap, old electrolytic capacitors dry out and lose their value.
 The Electrolytic capacitor was left in place to provide some physical protection for the tubes.